Xiar-fatah/Stock-Market-Patterns/README.md

 Contains the error calculations for the testing data.

 ## MSFT.csv
-Contains technicial indicators for the microsoft stock dating back to 2000 for 2020.
+Contains technicial indicators for the Microsoft stock between 2000-2020.